cla-cif/english-with-claudia/README.md

         1. As a Returning Visitor, I want to find information, prices, conditions and timetables always up-to-date.
         2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        3. As a Returning impaired visitor, I want to find the same as before or even or better accessibility.

 -   ### Wireframes

-The page was conceived with an intuitive layout, accessible, easy to browse, with the striclty necessary information and less-invasive pictures.
+The page is conceived with an intuitive layout, it's accessible, easy to browse, with the striclty necessary information and less-invasive pictures.
 [Balsamiq](https://balsamiq.com/) was used to get "ideas on paper".

 [Main page Wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe.png)